• Home

 Over Aniek Rooderkerken

 Aniek studeerde Renaissance Studies, ging hiervoor naar Florence, Rome en Perugia.
 Op reis bezocht ze nog veel meer Italiaanse bestemmingen.
 Ze is de oprichter van Italië Uitgelicht en schrijft over reizen, kunst, cultuur en boeken.
-Ze schrijft ook op reizennaarpuglia.nl
+Ze schrijft ook op reizennaarpuglia.nl, cultuuropreis.com en avontuuropreis.com.

 Dit vind je misschien ook leuk